The 10 Metacognitive Strategies That Will Empower All Primary And Secondary Students

 10. Identifying the best metacognitive strategies

-There are many metacognitive strategies out there and there will be some which are more effective than others – but this will be highly dependent on the individual using them!
+There are many metacognitive strategies out there and some are more effective than others – but this will be highly dependent on the individual using them!

-If students spend time building their own individual armoury of metacognitive skills to draw upon, they can make the most out of their learning in the classroom.
+If students spend time building their armoury of metacognitive skills to draw upon, they can make the most out of their learning in the classroom.

 Teachers can encourage learners to do this in many ways, such as: